 Telephonic Interpreting Basics

-If you’ve never worked with a telephonic interpreter before, here’s how you should expect the call to take place:
+If you’ve never worked with a telephonic interpreter before and find yourself in a situation when an over-the-phone interpreter is required, here’s how you should expect the call to take place:

 At the most basic level, it will be similar to a conference call: you’ll be able to hear the victim and interpreter speaking in an unfamiliar language, just as the victim will hear you and the interpreter in your own tongue.
 If you are responding at the scene (as compared to responding via phone), you may have to pass the phone handset back and forth between you and the victim.